Shire of Westonia: Overview

 Located 312 km east of the state capital, Perth, and 306 km west of Kalgoorlie, the Shire extends approximately 150 km north to south and 40 km west to east.

 It is made up primarily of the town site of Westonia and the localities of Walgoolan, Carrabin, Warralakin and Elachbutting.
 Its total area is 3268 km2.

 The Clearing Line, which marks the eastern limit of wheat cropping in Western Australia, passes through the Shire.
 At its southern end, the Shire is traversed by the Great Eastern Highway.

-The Shire's main industries are broadacre wheat/sheep farming and gold mining.
+The Shire's main industries are farming of wheat and sheep, and gold mining.